-Global organic wine market has been segmented on the basis of product, distribution channel, and geography.
-On the basis of the product, the market has been segmented as organic still wine and organic sparkling wine.
-The global wine market has also been classified by distribution channel as online and offline.
+The global organic wine market has been segmented based on product, distribution channel, and geography.
+Based on the product, the market has been segmented as an organic still wine and organic sparkling wine.
+The global wine market has also been classified by distribution channels as online and offline.

-Market players are expanding their customer base by way of various growth strategies in order to maintain their global market position, thereby driving the market growth.
+Market players are expanding their customer base by way of various growth strategies to maintain their global market position, thereby driving the market growth.
 For example, Spar has recently launched a range of organic wines under the new brand Orbis.
 The first two varieties that will be available include Orbis Organic verdejo sauvignon blanc and Orbis Organic tempranillo and shiraz, at a promotional price of £7.
 Biagio Cru & Estate Wines is also launching the first offering of its V2G (Vine to Glass) line of wines in the United States.
-The range is USDA (United States Department of Agriculture) certified and is free of pesticide, preservative, and herbicide.
-Also, the French wine range is sulfate-free and gets better with age unlike most organic wines on the market presently.
-Chile’s largest organic wine producer, Emiliana, has recently acquired a 292 hectare estate called El Trigal.
-The new property is currently uncultivated and the company is planning to start planting the land in October/November 2021.
-In February 2020, Tamburlaine Organic Wines acquired Cumulus winery facility at Cudal, spreading itself across the Orange Wine region.
-Growing interest of Hollywood celebrities in the organic wine business is also contributing to the growth of the global organic wine market.
-For example, Cameron Diaz, the well-known Hollywood actress and author, has recently entered the wine business with the launch of clean wine brand – Avaline - in collaboration with the entrepreneur Katherine Power.
-The range comprises of two organic wines in white and rose variants and are made with organic grapes.
+The range is USDA (United States Department of Agriculture) certified and is free of pesticides, preservatives, and herbicides.
+Also, the French wine range is sulfate-free and gets better with age, unlike most organic wines on the market presently.
+Chile’s largest organic wine producer, Emiliana, has recently acquired a 292-hectare estate called El Trigal.
+The new property is currently uncultivated, and the company plans to start planting the land in October/November 2021.
+In February 2020, Tamburlaine Organic Wines acquired the Cumulus winery facility at Cudal, spreading itself across the Orange Wine Region.
+The growing interest of Hollywood celebrities in the organic wine business contributes to the growth of the global organic wine market.
+For example, Cameron Diaz, the well-known Hollywood actress, and author have recently entered the wine business with the launch of the clean wine brand – Avaline - in collaboration with the entrepreneur Katherine Power.
+The range comprises two organic wines in white and rose variants and are made with organic grapes.

-By geography, Europe holds significant share in the global organic wine market
+By geography, Europe holds a significant share in the global organic wine market

-Geographically, the global organic wine market is classified into five major regional markets- North America, South America, Europe, Middle East and Africa (MEA), and Asia Pacific (APAC).
-Europe accounted for the significant share in the global organic wine market.
-Increased consumption of wine in European countries along with the high focus on environmental sustainability is the major factor behind the growing European organic wine market.
-Wine is the one of the most popular alcoholic beverages in this region, with the consumption of wine in France alone more or less equal to the amount of wine consumed in the United States.
+Geographically, the global organic wine market is classified into five major regional markets- North America, South America, Europe, the Middle East and Africa (MEA), and Asia Pacific (APAC).
+Europe accounted for a significant share of the global organic wine market.
+Increased consumption of wine in European countries, along with the high focus on environmental sustainability, is the major factor behind the growing European organic wine market.
+Wine is one of the most popular alcoholic beverages in this region, with the consumption of wine in France alone more or less equal to the amount of wine consumed in the United States.
 Furthermore, the region is the world’s largest producer of wine which makes this alcoholic beverage more easily accessible.
-North America also holds a noteworthy market share on account of increasing demand for organic food and beverage products.
-Growing population who are health conscious in countries like the United States and Canada is driving up the demand for organic wine in the North American region.
-High disposable incomes and increasing adoption of promotional and marketing strategies will further support the growth of organic wine market in North America during the forecast period.
-Moreover, wine manufacturers are also focusing on the diversification of their organic wine portfolio in order to capture a significant share in this emerging business segment while maintaining their market position, thus positively impacting the overall market growth in this region.
-Asia Pacific (APAC) and Middle East and Africa (MEA) will witness a decent compound annual growth rate during the projected period owing to the increasing demand for organic wines across restaurant sector.
+North America also holds a noteworthy market share on account of the increasing demand for organic food and beverage products.
+The growing population who are health conscious in countries like the United States and Canada is driving up the demand for organic wine in the North American region.
+High disposable incomes and increasing adoption of promotional and marketing strategies will further support the growth of the organic wine market in North America during the forecast period.
+Moreover, wine manufacturers are also focusing on the diversification of their organic wine portfolio to capture a significant share in this emerging business segment while maintaining their market position, thus positively impacting the overall market growth in this region.
+Asia Pacific (APAC) and the Middle East and Africa (MEA) will witness a decent compound annual growth rate during the projected period owing to the increasing demand for organic wines across the restaurant sector.

 Market Players and Competitive Intelligence